Below you will find free samples of the material you will find in our dealer license books that we have for sale.

 Typically, payment for the whole year is required up front and the bond must be renewed every year.
 Some bond companies will give you a discount if you renew the bond with them

-I recently renewed my bond for $175.
+A dealer I know recently renewed his bond for $175.
 That's less than $15 a month!
 Premiums do vary, but as for as I'm concerned, a bond is a bond.
 Therefore, you might as well go for the cheapest premium.

 (After you get your dealer license you will get several offers in the mail for cheaper premiums, since bond companies purchase mailing lists of licensed dealers.)